Lenora Champagne

-Lenora Champagne is an American playwright and performing artist.
+Lenora Champagne (born 1951) is an American playwright and performing artist.

 Early years

+Champagne was born in Opelousas, Louisiana, in 1951 to bilingual parents.
+Her father was a farmer and ran a general store in Port Barre, Louisiana, where she grew up.
 As a child, Champagne wanted to be a doctor.
-She moved from Louisiana to New York City in the early 1970s expecting to be a painter, but took up performance art instead.
-She graduated with a BA in English from Louisiana State University, 1972, a MA in drama from New York University, 1975, and a PhD in performance studies from New York University, 1980.
+She studied literature and visual art at Louisiana State University, where she was involved in the antiwar and women's movements.
+After receiving her BA in English in 1972, she moved to New York City at age 20, where she painted.
+While working as a secretary at the New York University Law School, she enrolled in graduate school and began writing about experimental theater.

 Career

-In 1981, Champagne began work as an actor and director.
+After observing Théâtre du Soleil and other political theater companies in France in 1974, she started creating performance pieces and directing.
+Her early works were "talking dances."
+She completed a PhD in Performance Studies in 1980.

 From 1993 to 2000, she was a member playwright at New Dramatists.
 In 1995, she spent time in Canada through an NEA artist's residency grant.
 In 2013, she taught in Japan as part of a Fulbright grant.
-Champagne is a professor and head of theatre and performance at Purchase College, SUNY.
+Champagne is a professor emerita in theater and performance at Purchase College, SUNY, where she began teaching in 1990, and full-time since in 1999.

 Champagne frequently collaborates with sculptors, media artists and installation artists.
 Her live performances can be seen in galleries and arts spaces such as Franklin Furnace, the New Museum, and Creative Time's Art on the Beach.
 She also co-created an installation for the New Museum's Art Mall as Social Space show in 1992.